 - The particular vulnerability of Native American communities in the face of the environmental threats posed at Standing Rock has been highlighted elsewhere, but I think it deserves cinematic attention from the Western, too.

-courtesy of Film School Rejects
+from Film School Rejects

 Brief History Of The Western